ravindugm/practice-scala/README.md

 # Scala Programming Practices
-- This repo is use for Scala coding practices.
+- This repo is used for Scala coding practices.